devhl-labs/CocApi/README.md

 When the API goes down, the IsAvaillableChanged event will fire.\
 CocApi will not stop trying to update expired objects unless you tell it to in this event.\
 When an outage is detected, it will poll the API every five seconds to see if the server is back up.

+## UpdateService
+This is an internal class.
+It is only public so it can inherit an abstract class.